LibertyDSNP/spec/pages/ActivityContent/Overview.md

 ## Additional Fields

-Implementers may choose to support more of the Activity Streams standard as long as it does not conflict with this specification, but as a warning, other implementations may not recognize those additions.
+Implementers may choose to support more of the Activity Streams standard as long as it does not conflict with this specification, but should note that other implementations may not recognize those additions.
 Implementers who extend their support for Activity Streams objects beyond the subset defined here do so at their own risk.